StarNuik/pogoda/README.md

 # PoGoDa
-A minimal Go Postgres driver that supports every database/sql "interface" feature.
-No other whistles included.
+A naive implementation of a Go Postgres driver.
+The primary goal of the project is to conform to the database/sql "interface" with as little programmer effort as possible.
+It MAY be a nice showcase of postgres wire protocol, as there are practically no "improvements" added to the flow.

 ## Pogoda is
 * Simple